UNiXMIT/UNiXextend/docs/AcuToWeb1100-WINDOWS.md

 # Installation / Setup of AcuToWeb 11.0.0 - WINDOWS

+This guide applies to AcuToWeb versions 11.0.0 and later.

 The AcuToWeb Gateway provides a method where the client specifies an AcuConnect alias to be run.
 The AcuToWeb Gateway sends the alias information to AcuConnect; therefore, in order to use AcuToWeb, the following are prerequisites:

 1. [Install AcuConnect](https://docs.rocketsoftware.com/bundle/acuextendsuite_ug_1100/page/ddy1742856351216.html)